-If you’re seriously concerned about your child’s behavior and you’re unable to shed any light on it on your own or with the help of the child’s school, you might want to consider taking your child to a therapist or other mental-health specialist.
+If you’re seriously concerned about your child’s behavior and you’re unable to shed any light on it yourself or with the help of teachers, then you might want to consider taking your child to a therapist or other mental health specialist.
 Depression in a child can manifest itself in acting out, and it can also cause withdrawal—which might be the reason why you’re having a difficult time getting answers out of your child.

 Part of the therapist’s recommendation might be medication.
-Be sure you discuss the benefits as well as the side effects of the medication before putting your child on it.
-And once your child is on the medication, monitor him or her closely to be sure it’s having the intended effects—the next time your child meets with the therapist, you might want to consider adjusting the dosage, trying another medication, or ceasing medication entirely.
+Be sure you discuss the benefits and side effects before putting your child on medication.
+Once your child is on the medication, monitor him or her closely to be sure it’s having the intended effects—the next time your child meets with the therapist, you might want to consider adjusting the dosage, trying another medication, or ceasing medication entirely.

 Try Imposing A Punishment Or Revoking Privileges In Response To Continued Bad Behavior